Everyone’s favorite pan-fried sesame garlic tofu with a sticky glaze. This vegan one-pan wonder is sure to become a staple in your dinner rotation.

 - Soy Sauce: Forms the base of the savory sauce.

 - Fresh Garlic + Ginger: For the best flavor, grate both of these on a microplane.
-Alternatively, use a garlic press and/or mince as finely as possible with a knife.
+Alternatively, use a garlic press and/or mince as finely as possible.

 Step 1: Prep the Tofu

 Press the tofu (details in the recipe card below) and cut it into 1-inch cubes.
-Place in a bowl, and sprinkle with arrowroot, salt, and pepper.
-To avoid crumbling the tofu, use your hands to toss and coat the cubes.
+Place in a large bowl, and sprinkle with arrowroot, salt, and pepper.
+Gently toss the cubes with your hands, taking care not to crumble the tofu.

 Step 2: Fry the Tofu